sink772/IRC2-token-standard/README.md

+> **NOTE: This repository is deprecated and no longer maintained.**
+>
+> Please see the official IRC2 token sample: https://github.com/icon-project/samples/tree/master/irc2_token

 # ICON Token Standard (IRC2) Reference Implementation

 ## Overview

-* Provide a simple and solid reference implementation for ICON token starndard (IRC2)
+* Provide a simple and solid reference implementation for ICON token standard (IRC2)

 ## Deployment